collective/collective.recipe.backup/collective/recipe/backup/README.txt

 Supported options
 =================

-The recipe supports the following options:
+The recipe supports the following options, none of which are needed by default.
+The most common one to change is ``location``, as that allows you to place your backups in some system-wide directory like ``/var/zopebackups/instancename/``.

 location
     Location where backups are stored.
 Defaults to ``var/backups`` inside the